Polyphenol: Cognitive function

 Polyphenols are under preliminary research for possible cognitive effects in healthy adults.

 Phytoestrogens

 Isoflavones, which are structurally related to 17β-estradiol, are classified as phytoestrogens.
 A risk assessment by the European Food Safety Authority found no cause for concern when isoflavones are consumed in a normal diet.

 Phlebotonic

 Phlebotonics of heterogeneous composition, consisting partly of citrus peel extracts (flavonoids, such as hesperidin) and synthetic compounds, are used to treat chronic venous insufficiency and hemorrhoids.
-Some are non-prescription dietary supplements, such as Diosmin, while one other – Vasculera (Diosmiplex) – is a prescription medical food intended for treating venous disorders.
+Some are non-prescription dietary supplements, such as diosmin, while one other – Vasculera (Diosmiplex) – is a prescription medical food intended for treating venous disorders.
 Their mechanism of action is undefined, and clinical evidence of benefit for using phlebotonics to treat venous diseases is limited.

 Gut microbiome

 Polyphenols are extensively metabolized by the gut microbiota and are investigated as a potential metabolic factor in function of the gut microbiota.

 Toxicity and adverse effects

 Adverse effects of polyphenol intake range from mild (e.g., gastrointestinal tract symptoms) to severe (e.g., hemolytic anemia or hepatotoxicity).
 In 1988, hemolytic anemia following polyphenol consumption was documented, resulting in the withdrawal of a catechin-containing drug.
+Polyphenols, particularly in beverages that contain them in high concentrations (tea, coffee, etc), inhibit the absorption of non-haem iron when consumed together in a single meal.
+Research is limited on the effect of this inhibition on iron status.

 Metabolism of polyphenols can result in flavonoid-drug interactions, such as in grapefruit–drug interactions, which involves inhibition of the liver enzyme, CYP3A4, likely by grapefruit furanocoumarins, a class of polyphenol.
 The European Food Safety Authority established upper limits for some polyphenol-containing supplements and additives, such as green tea extract or curcumin.
-For most polyphenols found in the diet, an adverse affect beyond nutrient-drug interactions is unlikely.
+For most polyphenols found in the diet, an adverse effect beyond nutrient-drug interactions is unlikely.